MileHacker Logo

 Snorkeling

 Akumal Bay: Famous for snorkeling with plants sea turtles.
-Guided tours are mandatory in specified zones to protect the turtles.
+Guided tours are mandatory in specified zones to preserve the turtles.
 Bring your own snorkel set and Reef-safe sunscreen.
 Half Moon Bay: Excellent for reef snorkeling.
 Yal-Ku Lagoon: Ideal for snorkeling.

 Scuba Diving